-Launched in 2010 by the German Historical Institute, Washington, DC, Immigrant Entrepreneurship: German-American Business Biographies, 1720 to the Present is a new online project focusing on two important themes in American history: immigration and entrepreneurship.
+Launched by the German Historical Institute Washington, Immigrant Entrepreneurship: German-American Business Biographies, 1720 to the Present is an online project focusing on two important themes in American history: immigration and entrepreneurship.
+The project ran from 2010 until mid-2016.
 Immigrant entrepreneurship was one of the decisive factors in the United States’ rise as an economic superpower in the late nineteenth century.
 The country benefited from the relative openness and freedom that attracted talent from around the world and encouraged minorities who fled discrimination elsewhere to try their luck.
 This collaborative research project sheds new light on the entrepreneurial and economic capacity of immigrants by investigating the German-American example in the United States.
 It traces the lives, careers, and business ventures of eminent German-American businesspeople of the last three hundred years, integrating the history of German-American immigration into the larger narrative of U.S. economic and business history.
 A more detailed look at the objectives and research agenda for the project is available here.

 The website for the project is broken down into two different content types.
 First, the peer-reviewed, in-depth biographies of leading German-American entrepreneurs form the bulk of the project.
 These biographies present hundreds of case studies on various issues facing immigrant entrepreneurs throughout American history.
 Each biography is supported by archival images, documents, and other media materials.